The purpose of this Memorandum is to clarify protocols for NSW’s participation in intergovernmental Ministers’ meetings.

 Following initial Cabinet consideration, Ministers would not be required to return to Cabinet before every interjurisdictional meeting and should bring forward additional Cabinet Submissions only where:

-- approval is required to finalise an aspect of the forum’s work program, such as executing an intergovernmental agreement or committing a report to National Cabinet.
+approval is required to finalise an aspect of the forum’s work program, such as executing an intergovernmental agreement.

 Approval for NSW positions on significant new policy matters proposed for decision at individual interjurisdictional meetings should otherwise be sought through exchange of letters between the representative Minister and the Premier, following consultation with relevant portfolio Ministers.

 Where it is unclear whether Cabinet endorsement is required, agencies should consult with their Cluster Cabinet Liaison Officer, who may consult the DPC Government Partnerships team as required.

 Before taking part in Ministers’ meetings, Ministers must ensure that a coordinated NSW position is developed, in consultation with all relevant portfolio Ministers and their agencies.
 Officers are encouraged to actively engage their colleagues in other agencies and portfolios early, including to seek feedback on the matters they intend on taking to the meeting.
 If appropriate and where possible, agencies should also consult with their colleagues in other jurisdictions to ensure the Premier is fully briefed ahead of each meeting.

 For every Ministerial Council meeting, Ministers should provide the Premier (via DPC at [email protected]) with the following:

 the dates of meetings at the earliest opportunity